 - My father, who taught me the ultimate value of hard work

-What I’d rather be doing (LtR: Jim, Gary, Scott & Chris):
+The only thing I’d rather be doing (LtR: Jim, Gary, Scott & Chris):